GCYZSL/Audio_dataloader/README.md

 train-other-500.tar.gz [30G]   (training set of 500 hours "other" speech )   Mirrors: [US]   [EU]   [CN]

 2. Run prep_librispeech.py for data preparation.<br>
-   the path of the data should be changed to your local directory in line 79: librispeech100_path.<br>
+   a. the path of the data should be changed to your local directory in line 79: librispeech100_path.<br>
-   the output file name is in line 80: 'librispeech_tr100_cut'.
+   b. the output file name is in line 80: 'librispeech_tr100_cut'.

 3. Run run_dataloader to test. <br>
-   input_json in line 43 should be changed to the name of the output file generated in step 2.
+   a. input_json in line 43 should be changed to the name of the output file generated in step 2.